-A quasi-particle ansatz typically characterizes the low-energy excitation spectrum by non-interacting dressed excitations.
-These correspond to block-diagonalizing a strongly correlated many-body Hamiltonian into independent sectors labeled by quasi-particle number.
+A quasiparticle ansatz typically characterizes the low-energy excitation spectrum by non-interacting dressed excitations.
+These correspond to block diagonalizing a strongly correlated many-body Hamiltonian into independent sectors labeled by quasiparticle number.
 Formally, given a Hamiltonian

 with unperturbed part $H_{0}$ and perturbation $V$ at strength $x$, we seek to partition the Hilbert space into subspaces based on the number of elementary excitations above the ground state.
 The unperturbed Hamiltonian $H_{0}$ is assumed to be exactly solvable and serves as the reference.
-Its eigenstates organize the Hilbert space into quasi-particle sectors.
-Denoting by $E_{0}^{n}$ the unperturbed energy of the $n$ quasi-particle subspace, the Hilbert space decomposes as
+Its eigenstates organize the Hilbert space into quasiparticle sectors.
+Denoting by $E_{0}^{[n]}$ the unperturbed energy of the $n$ quasiparticle subspace, the Hilbert space decomposes as